skydread1/portfolio/src/loicb/server/content/blog/testing-in-clojure.md

 However, if we start adding type check to all functions in all namespaces (in our case with malli metadata for instance), we introduce strict typing to our entire code base and therefore all the constraints that come with it.

 Personally, I recommend adding validation for the entry point of the app only.
-For instance, if we develop a library, we will most likely have a top level namespace called `my-app.core.ns` or `my-app.main.ns` with the different functions our client can call.
+For instance, if we develop a library, we will most likely have a top level namespace called `my-app.core` or `my-app.main` with the different functions our client can call.
 These functions are the ones we want to validate.
 All the internal logic, not supposed to be called by the clients, even though they can, do not need to be spec’ed as we want to maintain the flexibility I mentioned earlier.

 A second example could be that we develop an app that has a `-main` function that will be called to start our system.
-A system can be whatever our app needs to perform, it can start servers, connect to databases, perform batch jobs etc. Note that in that case the entry point of our program is the `-main` function.
+A system can be whatever our app needs to perform.
+It can start servers, connect to databases, perform batch jobs etc. Note that in that case the entry point of our program is the `-main` function.
 What we want to validate is that the proper params are passed to the system that our `-main` function will start.
 Going back to our Fib app example, our system is very simple, it just returns the Fib sequence given the length.
 The length is what need to be validated in our case as it is provided externally via env variable.
 That is why we saw that the system function had malli metadata.
 However, our internal function have tests but no spec to keep that dynamic language flexibility that Clojure offers.

+Finally, note the distinction between `instrumentation`, that is used for development (the metadata with the function schemas) and data validation for production (call to `cfg/validate-cfg`).
+For overhead reasons, we don't want to instrument our functions in production, it is a development tool.
+However, we do want to have our system throws an error when wrong params are provided to our system, hence the call to `cfg/validate-cfg`.

 ## Load/stress/integration tests

 In functional programming, and especially in Clojure, it is important to avoid side effects (mutations, external factors, etc) as much as we can.
 Of course, we cannot avoid mutations as they are inevitable: start a server, connect to a database, IOs, update frontend web state and much more.
-What we can do is isolate these side effects so the rest of the code base remain pure and can enjoy the flexibility and thus predictable behavior and easy to maintain test suite.
+What we can do is isolate these side effects so the rest of the code base remains pure and can enjoy the flexibility and thus predictable behavior.

 ### Mocking data

 Some might argue that we should never mock data.
-From my humble personal experience, this is impossible.
-An app I worked on consumes messages from different kafka topics, write/read from a datomic database, makes http calls to multiple remote servers and produces messages to several kafka topics.
-So if I don’t want to mock anything, I need to have several remote http servers in a test cluster just for testing.
+From my humble personal experience, this is impossible for complex apps.
+An app I worked on consumes messages from different kafka topics, does write/read from a datomic database, makes http calls to multiple remote servers and produces messages to several kafka topics.
+So if I don’t mock anything, I need to have several remote http servers in a test cluster just for testing.
 I need to have a real datomic database with production-like data.
 I need all the other apps that will produce kafka messages that my consumers will process.
 In other words, it is not possible.

-We can mock functions using `with-redefs` which is very convenient for testing.
-Using the clojure.test fixtures is also great to start and tear down services after the tests are done.
+We can mock functions using [with-redefs](https://clojuredocs.org/clojure.core/with-redefs) which is very convenient for testing.
+Using the clojure.test [use-fixtures](https://clojuredocs.org/clojure.test/use-fixtures) is also great to start and tear down services after the tests are done.

 ### Integration tests